beginning of content

 Is it free?

-Free for Aboriginal and Torres Strait Islander children who live in Queensland, the Northern Territory, Western Australia or South Australia.
-For everyone else there is a cost.
+The vaccination is free for Aboriginal and Torres Strait Islander children who live in: Queensland, the Northern Territory, Western Australia or South Australia.
+For everyone else, there is a cost.

 Common side effects

 The vaccine is very safe.
-Common side effects include a headache, tiredness, and pain where the needle went in.
+Common side effects are pain, redness and swelling where the needle went in.
+You might also get a mild fever.

 Resources and support